Cergoo/gol/README.md

 - save/load operation supported
 - mechanism of managing the lifetime data: time expirations (set for the entire cache) and options "if read then life", support callback function on a remove
 - items count limiter
-- use your update item function (SetFunc)
+- use your user update item function (SetFunc)
 - use your hash function.

 ### Benchmark test